CANADIAN ROCKIES 10 Days

 • Saskatchewan River Crossing - a region where elk and moose are commonly seen. <location>

-• The Icefields Parkway is open all year.
-In winter, it may close because of avalanches.
-For current road conditions, call 511 in Alberta or 1-855-391-9743 in North America.
+• The Icefields Parkway is open year-round but may close in winter due to avalanches.
+For up-to-date road conditions, call 511 in Alberta or 1-855-391-9743 in North America.

 • Overnight: Jasper (4 nights) <where to stay>